m50dkp/trinitycore-docker/next/README.md

 Updating the Server
 -------------------

-To save space (TrinityCore repo is > 6GB!), the `tc-fetch` action does a shallow clone.
+To save space (TrinityCore repo is > 6GB!), the `tc-fetch` action does a filtered clone.
+TrinityCore releases use tags.
 You can run `./action tc-fetch` again to always grab the latest tagged (aka official) release of the `3.3.5` branch.

 ```sh
 ./action tc-fetch